ECG Heart Rate Calculator

-a way to use our calculator differently in order to get your patient's expected RR interval based on his or her heartbeat.
+A different way to use our calculator to get your patient's expected RR interval based on their heartbeat.

 Please note that using this calculator is by no means equivalent to a consultation with a specialist.
 If the result you obtained is troubling you, make sure to visit your physician!